Law enforcement in Australia: Australian Fisheries Management Authority

 The Australian Fisheries Management Authority (AFMA) provides fisheries enforcement in Australia's Exclusive Economic Zone, officers are authorised under the Fisheries Management Act 1991 to board and search vessels, and search vehicles and persons suspected of committing fisheries offences and may also search shore-based installation under a search warrant or in other specific circumstances.
 AFMA officers may with or without a warrant, arrest a person suspected of committing a fisheries offence or an offence against environmental law, and authorised to carry personal defense equipment.
-Like the Australian Federal Police and Australian Border Force, AFMA is overseen by the Australian Commission for Law Enforcement Integrity.
+Like the Australian Federal Police and Australian Border Force, AFMA is overseen by the National Anti-Corruption Commission.

-Australian Tax Office
+Australian Taxation Office

-The Australian Tax Office (ATO) is a revenue service responsible for tax collection throughout Australia.
-The ATO is overseen by the Australian Commission for Law Enforcement Integrity (ACLI).
-ATO officers are provided limited law enforcement powers under the Excise Act 1901 and the Tax Administration Act 1953, AFP and ABF officers are also provided powers under these acts.
+The Australian Taxation Office is a revenue service responsible for tax collection throughout Australia.
+The ATO is overseen by the National Anti-Corruption Commission.
+ATO officers are provided limited law enforcement powers under the Excise Act 1901 and the Tax Administration Act 1953.
+AFP and ABF officers are also provided powers under these Acts.

 Australian Criminal Intelligence Commission

 The Australian Criminal Intelligence Commission (ACIC) is a standing commission to provide criminal intelligence to Federal and State law enforcement agencies and assists in criminal investigations.
-ACIC is formed under the Australian Crime Commission Act, while the commission itself does not have full law enforcement powers, law enforcement officers from state and federal agency are routinely seconded to the ACIC to assist in its functions.
+ACIC is formed under the Australian Crime Commission Act, and while the Commission itself does not have full law enforcement powers, law enforcement officers from state and federal agencies are routinely seconded to the ACIC to assist in its functions.
 Under the Australian Crime Commission Act ACIC members have a number of coercive powers to gather criminal intelligence.
-The Australian Institute of Criminology (AIC), is an independent criminology research institute formed under the ACIC with the CEO of the ACIC also serving as the director of the ACI.
+The Australian Institute of Criminology (AIC), is an independent criminology research institute formed under the ACIC, with the CEO of the ACIC also serving as the director of the ACI.
+Like the AFP, ACIC is also part of the Australian Intelligence Community.

-Australian Commission for Law Enforcement Integrity
+National Anti-Corruption Commission

-The Australian Commission for Law Enforcement Integrity (ACLI) is a statutory agency with the purpose of investigating corruption and misconduct in Federal Law Enforcement agencies such as the Australian Federal Police, Australian Border Force, and in the Australian Criminal Intelligence Commission.
-ACLI cannot investigate state law enforcement or government employees who are not in a law enforcement agency.
-ACLI is likely to be replaced by a new National Anti-Corruption Commission which has the authority to investigate any commonwealth office holder or employee.
+The National Anti-Corruption Commission (NACC) is a statutory anti-corruption commission responsible for investigating allegations of corrupt conduct by Commonwealth officials.
+The commission has the power to investigate Commonwealth ministers, public servants, statutory office holders, government agencies, parliamentarians, and personal staff of politicians and replaced the Australian Commission for Law Enforcement Integrity.
+The commission's powers are equivalent to that of a Royal Commission with the ability to compel witnesses and compel documents to be produced to the commission.